UPDATED 8 SEPTEMBER 2019

 Fred Jarvis and the Secret Cypher reveals the discovery of an interesting new document about secret service spying on Irish Nationalists.

 Tumblety's Bail Revisited is an important correction to my article in Ripperologist 144.

 Some Thoughts contains the following, fairly random, sub-articles:

-The Escape of ‘Frank Thompson’, New JTR Suspect Identified [N.B.
+The Escape of ‘Frank Townsend’, New JTR Suspect Identified [N.B.
 Not to be taken too seriously but still genuine], The Curious Case of the Fake Pensioner

 On The Trail of the Bloodhounds, Not So Fixed Points, The Missing Hour, Found!, Reading the Writing on the Wall